BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available in Port Vila and are the most convenient way to get around the main town and to nearby resorts.
+Taxis are readily available in Port Vila and are a convenient way to get around the city and to nearby attractions.
 They are generally metered, but it's always best to confirm the fare before you start your journey.

 Local Buses

-These are the lifeblood of Port Vila's public transport, essentially minibuses that run on fixed routes throughout the town and to surrounding villages.
+These are the lifeblood of Port Vila's public transport, essentially minibuses that run fixed routes throughout the city and to surrounding villages.
 They are frequent, affordable, and a fantastic way to experience local life.

 Walking